The Improvement of Her Mind by Extensive Reading

 “Undoubtedly,” replied Darcy, to whom this remark was chiefly addressed, “there is a meanness in all the arts which ladies sometimes condescend to employ for captivation.
 Whatever bears affinity to cunning is despicable.”

-Miss Bingley was not so entirely satisfied with this reply as to continue the subject.”
+Miss Bingley was not so entirely satisfied with this reply as to continue the subject.

 Does Elizabeth fit Darcy’s ideal?
 She clearly doesn’t think so, but she thinks the ideal is ridiculous.
 And does Elizabeth disparage her sex here?
 I don’t really think she does.
 It’s of a piece with her own defense of herself as “not a great reader” - she knows that Miss Bingley wasn’t giving her a real compliment, but a subtle insult instead.
 Darcy recognized this too; it’s why he calls “extensive reading” the most important accomplishment a woman can have.

-Elizabeth is sort of outside this conversation: she seems more than anything to see the whole debate as “comical.”
+Elizabeth is sort of outside this conversation: she seems more than anything to see the whole debate as comical.
 She has already declared that she doesn’t meet Darcy’s definition, not being a “great reader.”
 She then declares that a woman meeting all of his requirements does not exist.
 It’s more that she’s accusing Darcy of holding women to an impossible standard, while he thinks Bingley’s standard is too low.
 Elizabeth thinks the whole idea of evaluating women on whether they are “accomplished” or not is a little silly.
-It’s possible that Darcy is trying, in his awkward nerd way, to give Elizabeth a compliment: he adds an attribute to the requirements for accomplishment which no woman in the house is displaying but her.
+It’s possible that Darcy is trying, in his awkward nerd way, to give Elizabeth a compliment: he adds to the requirements for accomplishment an attribute which no woman in the house is displaying but her.

 Elizabeth shows something substantial about herself, which I think Darcy appreciates: she doesn’t feel that she has to prove anything to anyone.
-She has heard that reading is the greatest accomplishment a woman can have, she hears it from a man who has previously disparaged her (which she is still sensitive about).
+She hears that reading is the greatest accomplishment a woman can have, she hears it from a man who has previously disparaged her (which she is still sensitive about).
 And she doesn’t use this as an excuse to preen.
 She puts her book down when the conversation becomes interesting.
 She lets Darcy know, subtly, that his approval doesn’t mean a whole lot to her.

 Every conversation shows how similar they are, and Darcy picks up on that, but Elizabeth doesn’t until she has had time to reflect later.
 Elizabeth is demonstrating that she doesn’t care what Darcy requires, and Darcy’s response to that, as we’ll see, is basically “...hot.”